ozbillwang/terraform-best-practices/README.md

 account_number=“123456789012"
 ```

-The aws account id or account alias can be input directly via data sources.
+The current aws account id or account alias can be input directly via data sources.

 ```
 # The attribute `${data.aws_caller_identity.current.account_id}` will be current account number.